sfcoy/jaxrs-people/README.md

 Arquillian Cube starts up MongoDB and WildFly OGM in separate Docker processes and the test classes are deployed for client side testing.

+And the cool thing is **the final product "people.war" is only 14k in size** and contains no WEB-INF/lib jar files.

 Notes
 --